 When treating your lawn or garden with herbicides or pesticides, keep pets and kids indoors.
 Even if you use nontoxic pesticides and herbicides, you will want to play it safe by keeping an eye out and storing the chemicals in an area inaccessible your pets and kids.

-As our 8-Steps Poison Proofing Guide notes, it’s also smart to keep the number for Poison Control (1-800-222-1222) on your fridge or in your cellphone for easy access.
+It’s also smart to keep the number for Poison Control (1-800-222-1222) on your fridge or in your cellphone for easy access.

 Roughly 35,000 people are injured by power lawn mowers every year.
 Some of those instances are the result of improper handling — someone wears flip-flops or removes the safety guards to mow the lawn faster.
 Other accidents happen due to yard debris or rocks getting spun through the mower.